Header (Metadata) Math

 All of the operations defined in this set of operator classes could be hand coded as needed.
 The main thing they give you over a “roll you own” implementation is automatic handling of the following standard features of the MsPASS framework:

-• All operators handle Ensembles in a consistent manner.
+• All the operators handle Ensembles in a consistent manner.
 Editing Metadata for an Ensemble object has an ambiguity because Ensemble objects often have attributes independent of the members (e.g. a common source gather may only have the source coordinates in the ensemble container.)
 To handle this all the apply methods have a common, optional argument apply_to_members.
 When set True the operator will automatically apply the operation to each member of the ensemble in a simple, serial loop.
 When false the operation is applied to the ensemble metadata container.

 • All the operators have wrappers to optionally enable the object-level history mechanism for each datum processed.